pavloshargan/TF-TRT_tutorial/README.md

 * Create TensorRT engine from ONNX model on the Jetson using trtexec
 * Adjust given script for inferencing(change the model shape, input names, adjust input preprocesing and output processing), and run the script

-### Convert saved model to ONNX using tf2onnx python library (skip if you have Pytorch model):
+### Convert saved model to ONNX using tf2onnx python library:
 <p> Install tf2onnx:  </p>

 ```console